March Madness 2018 brackets: NCAA men's basketball tournament teams announced

 Villanova, Virginia, Xavier and Kansas will be the number one seeds for this year's tournament.

-All 68 contenders will play against the backdrop of an investigation-riddled season in which bribes and payoffs made bigger headlines than 3s and layups.
+All 68 contenders will play against the backdrop of an investigation-riddled season in which bribes and payoffs made bigger headlines than dunks and 3-pointers.

-The tournament begins Tuesday with opening-round games featuring a matchup of bubble teams UCLA and St. Bonaventure, then kicks into full swing Thursday and Friday at eight sites around the country.

 No fewer than a dozen of the 68 teams in the tournament have been named either in the FBI investigation or in media reports that allege coaches and others have directed payments and improper benefits to recruits and players -- thus, breaking rules that go to the core of the amateur-sports code that defines and regulates both the NCAA and the "student-athletes" who make this billion-dollar business run.